-A sambar is an Indian lentil and vegetable stew.
+A sambar is an Indian lentil stew.
 For this plant-based twist, you'll pack your sauce with warm spices and zingy tamarind for a lip-smacking tang.
-Dollop with cooling coconut yoghurt to serve.
+Dollop with coconut yoghurt to serve.

 Percentages are based on an adult's daily intake

 |Fibre||4.8 g||15 g|

 In addition to the recipe specific allergen information provided, due to production and packing methods Gousto boxes may also contain low levels of the following allergens: Cereals containing gluten; Crustaceans; Eggs; Fish; Peanuts; Soya; Milk; Nuts: almonds, hazelnuts, walnuts, cashews ,pecan nuts ,brazil nuts, pistachio nuts, macadamia nuts; Celery; Sesame; Sulphur dioxide and Sulphites; Lupin; Molluscs; Mustard.

 Boil a kettle

 Heat a large, wide-based pan (preferably non-stick) with a generous drizzle of vegetable oil over a medium heat